Homotopy properties of the complex of frames of a unitary space: Introduction

-Indeed, the poset of non-trivial subspaces of a unitary space provides our second motivation and the complex $\F(V)$ can be used to analyze its order complex.
+Indeed, the poset of non-trivial non-degenerate subspaces of a unitary space provides our second motivation, and $\F(V)$ can be used to analyze its order complex.
 In \cite{DGM} Devillers, Gramlich and M\"uhlherr determine the homotopy type of this complex for infinite fields and certain finite fields.
-In Section \ref{sec:further} we exhibit in Proposition \ref{coro:applicationOtherPosets} the relation between $\F(V)$ and the poset of non-degenerate subspaces and extend the results from \cite{DGM} for certain finite fields.
+In Proposition \ref{coro:applicationOtherPosets}, we exhibit the relation between $\F(V)$ and the poset of non-degenerate subspaces, and extend the results from \cite{DGM} for certain finite fields.
 Finally, the unitary analog of the Stiefel complex studied by Vogtmann in \cite{Vo82} for non-degenerate bilinear forms can be analyzed using $\F(V)$ (this will be exploited in an upcoming work \cite{PitWel2}).

 Our main results are the following.
 In Section \ref{sec:walk} we prove: